a-thay/writing/GOTY-2018_HMs_AT-drafts.md

 So I'm trying something new for this year's Honorable Mentions: photo galleries.

-The games below are a mixture of GOTY 2018 winners and a few also-rans.
+The games below are mostly GOTY 2018 winners with one also-ran.
 The sections are broken up alphabetically, by title, and contain a rotating carousel of not more than 10 hand-selected images.

 I hope this format inspires those of you who want to practice IRL photography but feel overwhelmed.
 Similarly, if you feel limited by your phone's camera but can't afford a separate DSLR or mirrorless camera, if you own _Assassin's Creed Odyssey_ you already have a complete setup and an endless series of gorgeous subjects.